Vorticity in holographic fluids: Acknowledgements

 \section{Acknowledgements}

 The authors benefited from discussions with C.~Bachas, C.~Charmousis, S.~Katmadas, R.~Mey- er, V.~Niarchos, G.~Policastro and K.~Sfetsos.
 P.M.P.~and K.S.~would like to thank the University of Crete, the University of Ioannina and the University of Patras, and R.G.L.~and A.C.P.~thank the CPHT of Ecole Polytechnique for hospitality.
 This research was supported by the LABEX P2IO, the ANR contract 05-BLAN-NT09-573739, the ERC Advanced Grant 226371, the ITN programme PITN-GA-2009-237920 , the IFCPAR CEFIPRA programme 4104-2, the U.S. Department of Energy contract FG02-91-ER4070 and the EU contract FP7-REGPOT-2008-1: CreteHEPCosmo-228644.
+It was also cofinanced by the European Union (European Social Fund, ESF) and Greek national funds through the Operational Program Education and Lifelong Learning" of the National Strategic Reference Framework (NSRF) under Funding of proposals that have received a positive evaluation in the 3rd and 4th Call of ERC Grant Schemes.